A Guide to High-Efficiency Furnaces (Savings, Environmental Impact)

 Will you see a big difference in your bills between 96% and 97%?
 Probably not.
 But the lower-efficiency furnace will be cheaper.

 What Is the Waste Created by a Gas Furnace?

-The waste product of heat exchange is a liquid-vapor of carbon dioxide and carbon monoxide.
+The waste product of heat exchange is a liquid vapor of carbon dioxide and carbon monoxide.
 Your gas furnace needs to be vented.
 A furnace vent allows for any gases and exhaust created by combustion to be removed from the home.
-The vent can either go straight up through the roof with a metal vent, or be directed horizontally outside using PVC piping.
+The vent can either go straight up through the roof with metal, or be directed horizontally outside using PVC piping.